11 Core Relationship Values Every Couple Must Have

 Furthermore, some values are hard to compromise on.

-Conflict will happen, and it is inevitable for all relationships.
+Conflict will happen, and it is inevitable in all relationships.
 However, the more we agree about core relationship values, the easier we will resolve it.

 For example, marriage core values, such as respect and forgiveness, when shared among partners, can be of immense help in conflict management.
 It can significantly reduce adverse communication.

-The more we agree on foundational values in a relationship, the smoother our approach to solving life challenges becomes.
+The more we agree on foundational values in a relationship list, the smoother our approach to solving life challenges becomes.

-How to know what you and your partner’s relationship values are?
+How to know what your and your partner’s relationship values are?

 Relationship core values are present in everyday decisions; however, they are the most evident when we have a big one to make.